objcio/articles/2014-12-?-lldb-debugging.md

     p i
     frame info

-Here, `frame info` will tell you the current line number and source file (among other things; look at `help frame`, `help thread`, and `help process` for more information).
+Here, `frame info` will tell you the current line number and source file, among other things; look at `help frame`, `help thread`, and `help process` for more information.
 So what will the output be?
 Think about it before reading the answer!

 	(lldb) p i
 	(int) $0 = 99